By Jigar Ganatra and Emmanuel Musa Marco

 Impact Statement

-“We are Hadzabe and we want the world to know who we are” Children of Honey amplifies the voices of the Hadzabe and other hunter-gatherer communities around the world, empowering them to safeguard their cultural heritage and lead their own solutions.
-Our impact campaign will support Hadza-led initiatives such as the revival of their endangered Hadzane language and community-driven conservation efforts.
-It will shed light on Indigenous Knowledge Systems, to inspire a shift in how global audiences perceive nature—not as a resource to exploit, but as a home, and a spiritual place, we all are inherently part of.
-We will work to ensure that Indigenous voices are heard, their rights are respected, and their ways of life are preserved for future generations.
+Children of Honey amplifies the voices of the Hadzabe and other hunter-gatherer communities around the world, empowering them to lead their own solutions.
+Through training and access to professional equipment, we enable the community to tell their own stories on their own terms and to create and store valuable digital artefacts that help preserve their language, culture and heritage.
+Our impact campaign supports Hadza-led initiatives such as the revival of their endangered Hadzane language, community-driven conservation efforts and addressing the challenges of mass tourism.
+By celebrating Indigenous Ecological Knowledge and Hadzabe’s unique lifestyle, we aim to inspire a shift in how global audiences perceive nature - not as a resource to exploit, but as a home, and a spiritual place, we all are inherently part of.